eclipse-apoapsis/ort-server/website/docs/admin-guide/infrastructure/transport/sqs.md

 # SQS

-This module provides an implementation of the transport abstraction layer based on [AWS SQS](https://aws.amazon.com/sqs/).
+This module provides an implementation of the transport abstraction layer based on [AWS SQS].
-Any compatible implementations should be supported as well, including [LocalStack](https://www.localstack.cloud/) and [Scaleway](https://www.scaleway.com/en/developers/api/messaging-and-queuing/sqs-api/).
+While any AWS-compatible implementation of SQS should be supported, including AWS itself, this specifically targets the implementation at [Scaleway] for now.

 ## Synopsis